simonowen/samdisk/ReadMe.md

 C++ compiler with C++14 support, such as Visual Studio 2017, g++ 4.9+, or Clang 3.6+.

-All platforms can use the [CMake](https://cmake.org/) build system.
-A number of optional libraries are used if they are available at configuration time.
+All platforms require the [CMake](https://cmake.org/) build system.
+Windows users can use the _Open Folder_ option in Visual Studio 2017 or later to trigger the built-in CMake generator.
+A number of optional libraries will be used if detected at configuration time.
-Use `cmake -DCMAKE_BUILD_TARGET=Release .` to create the build scripts then `make` to build.

 Windows developers may wish to install [vcpkg](https://github.com/Microsoft/vcpkg) and add the zlib, bzip2 and liblzma packages.
-They will be found by CMake and automatically linked by the VS2017 project. `vcpkg` can also be used to create and build a CMake project.
+They will be found by CMake and automatically linked by the VS2017 project.
 See the official site for details.

 Install the [CAPSimage](http://www.softpres.org/download) library for IPF/CTRaw/KFStream/Draft support, and the [FTDI](http://www.ftdichip.com/Drivers/D2XX.htm)) library for SuperCard Pro device support. libusb or WinUSB will be used for KryoFlux device support, depending on the platform.

-The provided Visual Studio 2017 project file expects all libraries mentioned above to be available at compile time.
-To disable individual support, comment out the appropriate `HAVE_*` entries in `SAMdisk.h`.

 ## License